philipkfw/Coursera/JH-Data-Science-Specialization/Statistical-inference/Week-4-Assignment/README.md

 This distribution looks far more Gaussian than the original uniform distribution!

-This exercise is asking you to use your knowledge of the theory given in class to relate the two distributions.
+This exercise is asking us to use our knowledge of the theory given in class to relate the two distributions.
 Confused?
 Try re-watching video lecture 07 for a starter on how to complete this project.

 ### Sample Project Report Structure

 Of course, there are multiple ways one could structure a report to address the requirements above.
-However, the more clearly you pose and answer each question, the easier it will be for reviewers to clearly identify and evaluate your work.
+However, the more clearly we pose and answer each question, the easier it will be for reviewers to clearly identify and evaluate your work.

 A sample set of headings that could be used to guide the creation of your report might be: